Ramotion/cardslider/README.md

 [![Twitter](https://img.shields.io/badge/Twitter-@Ramotion-blue.svg?style=flat)](http://twitter.com/Ramotion)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://paypal.me/Ramotion)

+## About
+This project is maintained by Ramotion, Inc.<br>
+We specialize in the designing and coding of custom UI for Mobile Apps and Websites.<br>

 **Looking for developers for your project?**<br>
 This project is maintained by Ramotion, Inc. We specialize in the designing and coding of custom UI for Mobile Apps and Websites.